-As Memorial Day kicks off the unofficial start of summer, we’ve tapped Caroline Macdonell, Certified Cicerone®, to give us a roundup of the best camping beers – cheers!
+As Memorial Day kicks off the un-official start of summer, we’ve tapped Caroline Macdonell, Certified Cicerone®, to give us a roundup of the best camping beers – cheers!

 Days are getting longer, the weather is getting warmer, and at DrinkTanks, we’re getting thirstier.
 Thirstier for summer adventures!

 That looks like a lot of different things to the DrinkTanks team here in Bend, Oregon, and we believe that all adventures big and small deserve celebrating.
 For some, it’s racing a mountain bike around hairpin turns with their buds.
 For others, it’s grabbing their Craft Growler to fill it up with the exclusive new brew from one of the 20+ local breweries in town.
-And for me, it’s attempting to become every dog’s best friend at the backyard barbeque.
+And for me, it’s attempting to become every dog’s best friend at the backyard barbecue.
 That, or convincing my friends’ kids to laugh at my jokes.
 You can guess which one is less challenging.

 But we’re all big fans of summer’s most notorious outdoor adventure — camping!
 I teamed up with my fellow Certified Cicerone® Ryan Boyle to share some of our team’s favorite beers to pair with your next camping adventure.

 There’s a little something for everyone on our list, even my favorite furry pals.
 Take a read, throw a six-pack or a growler in the cooler for your next trip, and remember…

 BEST POST HIKE BEER